Contact: Lisa Gershkoff

 6. What is the nature of the senior project and what are the

 There are no rigid requirements and the details are left to the

 individual faculty mentors.
 However, a commonly accepted or agreed upon

 "target," adopted by the faculty as a whole, is to conduct an experiment

 following a review of the literature and to present the details, together

 with the results and their discussion, in a manuscript that is

 "thesis-like" in nature.
-This is usually followed by a poster
+This is followed by a poster

-presentation where all the student present their results to faculty and
+presentation where all the students present their results to faculty and

 students from the department.